SyrianTurk/Lenovo-Thinkpad-Helix-2-Hackintosh/README.md

 ## Graphical glitches in macOS

-The workaround that work for me is using [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
-Download and run the code and select 'Enable HIDPI (with EDID)'.
-Then restart your computer and the glitches should be resolved.
+The workaround that work for me is putting computer on sleep within glictchiy screen and after wakeup is resolved then i used [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
+Downloaded and ran the code and selected 'Enable HIDPI (with EDID)'.

 ## Touchscreen